dogwonder/dgwltd-theme/README.md

 For the Javascript we need to [manually download](https://frontend.design-system.service.gov.uk/install-using-precompiled-files/#install-using-precompiled-files) and update the version as we use a precompiled version of the JS.
 Place it in the `src/vendor/` folder and update `footer.php`, `move.js` and `sw.njk.js` files to new version name

 ## Other notable 3rd party integrations

-- [Bootstrap](https://getbootstrap.com/docs/5.0/layout/grid/) only using the grid system see `vendor.scss`
 - [Youtube](https://github.com/paulirish/lite-youtube-embed) and [Vimeo](https://github.com/slightlyoff/lite-vimeo) lite plugins (render the video as a screenshot until a user interacts with the video to save bandwidth) -- note we changed the defulat thumbnail size to 1280px `https://i.ytimg.com/vi/${this.videoId}/maxresdefault.jpg`;
 - [Fontawesome](https://fontawesome.com)